bpholden/lickRemoteObserving/README.md

         - **On macOS**: It is also possible to use the built in VNC viewer on macOS, but we have seen a few instances where the screen freezes and the client needs to be closed and reopened to get an up to date screen.
+To select this use the second option in the config file, the one labeled "open".
+This may not work under Catalina.

+	- [TightVNC](https://tightvnc.com) will work on most hosts, as it uses Java.
+In my (BPH) experience it is slower.

 - Install VPN client
   - **For macOS**, install [Tunnelblick](https://tunnelblick.net/) by